C-K-Robotics/networktables_bridge/README.md

-# networktable_bridge
+# networktables_bridge

 ## Overview

-The `networktable_bridge` package is designed to establish an interface between the FRC NetworkTables (specifically NT4, with potential support for NT3).
+The `networktables_bridge` package is designed to establish an interface between the FRC NetworkTables (specifically NT4, with potential support for NT3).
 It facilitates communication by subscribing to NetworkTable topics and publishing them to ROS 2 topics under the `/networktable` namespace.
 Additionally, it can subscribe to ROS 2 topics and publish them to NetworkTable topics without a specific prefix, allowing for complete customization.

 ## Features